lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

-At this point you have completed your Draft Model with required Milestones (Initial and Terminal) and mapped Indentifier.
+At this point you have completed your Draft Model with required Milestones (Initial and Terminal) and mapped Indentifier. <br />

-On the next Lab you will modify the existing Draft Model.
+On the next Lab you will modify the existing Draft Model. <br />

 You may now [proceed to the next lab](#next).